ZenixYT/project-rimor/README.md

 # project-rimor
-A text-based space game made by me and Hamburger Helper on Discord.
+A text-based space game.

+# Credits
+zenn#0608 on Discord
+Hamburger Helper#1829 on Discord